FREE U.S. SHIPPING ON ORDERS $49+

-What Causes Collagen Loss: A Look Into Aging, Menopause, and Hormones
+What Causes Collagen Loss?
+Aging, Hormones & More

-In this updated guide, we’re taking a clear, science-backed look at what causes collagen loss, how aging and hormonal changes — especially during perimenopause and menopause — impact your skin, and the most effective ways to protect, support, and rebuild collagen naturally.
+In this guide, we're taking a clear, science-backed look at what causes collagen loss, how aging and hormonal changes (especially during perimenopause and menopause) impact your skin, and the most effective ways to protect, support, and rebuild collagen naturally.

 What Is Collagen, Really?

-Collagen is the most abundant protein in the human body, making up nearly 30–40% of total protein and about 80% of the skin’s structure.
-It acts like scaffolding — giving skin its firmness, elasticity, and resilience while also supporting muscles, bones, tendons, and connective tissue.
+Collagen is the most abundant protein in the human body, making up nearly 30–40% of total protein and about 80% of the skin's structure.
+It acts as the scaffolding that gives skin its firmness, elasticity, and resilience, while also supporting muscles, bones, tendons, and connective tissue throughout the body.

 • Thinner, more fragile skin